 - Announced a one-time award to 170,000 employees making less than $100,000 as thanks for their efforts to transform the company.
 In the U.S., that award will be $600 (for full-time employees) and $300 (for part-time employees).
 For international employees, the qualifying earnings threshold for receiving the award and the amount of the award will be tailored to local compensation and competitive practices.

-- Dramatically increased Team Member Care staff to answer employee questions about workplace safety, health, and other concerns.
+- Significantly increased Team Member Care staff to answer employee questions about workplace safety, health, and other concerns.

-- Restricted access to contact centers, operations centers, and trading floors to only those employees working there.
+- Restricted access to U.S. and international contact centers, operations centers, and trading floors to only those employees working there.

 - Eliminated all nonessential travel and strongly discouraged gatherings of 10 or more employees.

-- Canceled or postponed sponsorships events with more than 10 people and employee volunteering.
+- Canceled or postponed sponsorships events with more than 10 people and employee in-person volunteering.

-- Implemented enhanced cleaning procedures in branches, offices, customer contact centers, and operations centers following CDC and public health guidance, and increased shipments of hand sanitizer wipes and other supplies.
+- Implemented enhanced cleaning procedures in branches, offices, customer contact centers, and operations centers following CDC or local public health guidance, and increased shipments of hand sanitizer wipes and other supplies.
 Alternative sources for hand sanitizer are being sought so first responders are prioritized.